Frontiers in the Environment: Big Questions

 May 6 — Do volunteer supply chain sustainability programs really work?

 Gary Paoli, Director, Research and Program Development, Daemeter Consulting

 Raw materials used in products on today’s supermarket shelves are often sourced from tropical locales with major social and environmental problems such as deforestation, biodiversity loss and child labor.
 Companies are under immense pressure to exclude these ‘unsustainable’ products from their supply chains.
 To ensure sustainability, companies are buying certified products and partaking in pubic commitments such as zero-deforestation pledges.
-Gary Paoli, Daemeter, consulting director of research and program development, will examine the value of voluntary supply chain approaches for reducing the negative environmental impacts of tropical commodity production.
+Gary Paoli, consulting director of research and program development at Daemeter, will examine the value of voluntary supply chain approaches for reducing the negative environmental impacts of tropical commodity production.
 He will address questions such as: What are the barriers to implementing supply chain initiatives?
 How do we measure the impact of voluntary approaches?
 What improvements are needed to ensure the success of supply chain governance?

 The opinions expressed in Frontiers in the Environment are those of the speakers and not necessarily of the Institute on the Environment/University of Minnesota.